jai201101/Portfolio/index.md

 # Introduction
 I'm Jai Mirchandani, a recent masters graduate in Astronomy and Astrophysics with hands-on experience in data analytics and data science.
-My projects span astrophysics research to real-world business dashboards, showcasing skills in Python, SQL, Power BI, and Excel.
+My projects span from astrophysics research to real-world business dashboards, demonstarting proficiency in Python, SQL, Power BI, and Excel.
 My strong quantitative academic background has equipped me with an analytical mindset, structured approach and a strong desire to learn.
 I'm excited to apply my technical and transferable skills in helping businesses improve their operations and outcomes.
 This page showcases a collection of my academic and professional projects where I have leveraged data to solve complex problems, build and utilize statistical models, uncover insights, and develop interactive dashboards.
-It highlights my proficiency in data cleaning, analysis, optimization, and visualization using tools such as Python, SQL, Power BI, Excel, and Fortran.

 <br> <br>
 ## 📑 Table of Contents